ALucek/rewrAIt/README.md

 $ docker compose up --build
 ```

-Once the server is running, open your browser to the printed URL and start prompting!
+Once the server is running, open your browser to the printed URL and start your conversation.

 ## Contributing

-Contributions welcome!
-Please feel free to submit a Pull Request.
+Contributions welcome, please feel free to submit a Pull Request.

 Todo:
 1. Local model support